JohnboyJovi/study-framework-wiki/StudyProcedure.md

    - If not mixed with the introductory text, prepare a task description explaining the interaction and navigation controls in detail as well as the actual user task.
 Use figures to underline your descriptions.
 6. Questionnaires
    - Prepare [questionnaire](StudyProcedure/Questionnaires) to be asked before, between, and after the various conditions, you test.
-   - Keep these questionnaires as short as possible as having to fill out too many questions becomes cumbersome often leading to less helpful answers.
-Still, wrap your head around which insights you need.
    - Whenever possible use standardized questionnaires cited in the literature.
    - Add your own precise questions focusing on your very technique/investigation object.
    - Add free text fields to ask for reasons for a special vote as well as additional thoughts, recommendations, and ideas.